nicolasventer/CppDepScan/sample/README.md

 ./CppDepScan -I src -I include -e build -e external -g src -g include -o grouped.d2 .
 ```

 Files are grouped by the given paths in the output (e.g. D2 nodes by group).
+Groups are not applied to forbidden or unresolved includes (they stay as separate edges/nodes).

+---

+### Special cases

+- **Exclude unresolved path:** Using `-e path/to/nonexistent.h` excludes a path that is never resolved (e.g. a missing header).
+Possible but not recommended; prefer resolving with `-I` and excluding the resolved path.
+- **Exclude resolved path:** Use `-I include -e include/extra.hpp` so `extra.hpp` is resolved first, then excluded from the scan.
+Cleaner than excluding the unresolved form.
+- **Group ignored:** When using `-A` (allowed rules), forbidden or unresolved includes are not folded into the requested groups in the D2 output.

 ---